What does the GMAT measure?

 - Problem Solving– as the name suggests test takers need to ‘solve’ these questions to get the answer.

-In terms of content, the questions can be categorized as under:
+In terms of content, the questions can be categorised as under:

 The verbal section has 36 questions under the following types: